turbobabr/duplicator/README.md

 ### Instant Cheatsheet
 I prefer to use keyboard shortcuts whenever possible, but I'm really bad at remembering them.
 A few years ago I found out that in order to remember them quickly it's very helpful to have a small cheat sheet that contains all the keyboard shortcuts right in front of my eyes while learning a new tool.

-Since this plugin is totally useless without shortcuts I decided to built it in right into the plugin itself!
-This cheat sheet is just a plugin that embeds raster image containing shortcut reference into your current page.
+Since this plugin is totally useless without shortcuts I decided to built cheat sheet in right into the plugin itself!
+This cheat sheet is just another plugin that embeds raster image containing shortcut reference into your current page.

 ##### In order to see the cheat sheet, just run "Cheatsheet" plugin from the plugins menu: